 The guitars that jag-stang.com visitors will most likely be interested in are the 60s Jaguar, 60s Mustang, and 60s Jazzmaster. (see photos in this post)

 There are also ‘modified’ versions of the 60s Jaguar (2 humbuckers and modern neck shape and radius) and the 60s Jazzmaster (modern neck shape and radius).

-Every so often we like to take a look back at how the Registry has evolved during the previous year or so.
-And we like to say a big THANK YOU! to all the jag-stang owners out there who have participated by adding their guitar info.
+It’s time for another look back at how the Registry has evolved during the previous few years. (last update post was winter 2016) And we like to say a big THANK YOU! to all the jag-stang owners out there who have participated by adding their guitar info.
 It’s been very interesting to get a feel for just how many jag-stangs are out there and where they’ve all ended up.

 Oldest – T016701 [Made In Japan] (no change)